cyberphone/doc/payments/review-secure-payment-confirmation.md

 - VISA/MC/AMEX: Click-to-Pay
 - EMVCo: Secure Remore Commerce and 3D Secure

-Since such a system would create considerable friction, the W3C adopted the system developed by Google and Stripe (which has nothing in common with Apple Pay), more or less "as is", without investigating possible alternaties.
+Since such a system obviouslt would create considerable friction, the W3C adopted the system developed by Google and Stripe (which has nothing in common with Apple Pay), more or less "as is", without investigating possible alternaties.